Principal Component Analysis (PCA)

 Method 3: Kaiser’s Rule (Eigenvalue > 1)

-Kaiser’s Rule (also called the Kaiser-Guttman criterion) retains components whose eigenvalues exceed 1 when PCA is run on standardized data (correlation matrix).
-The logic: if a component’s eigenvalue is less than 1, it explains less variance than a single original variable — why bother with it?
-Kaiser’s Rule is simple and widely implemented as a default in statistical software like SPSS, SAS, and R’s psych package.
-Its limitation: simulation studies have shown it consistently overestimates the number of meaningful components for wide matrices and underestimates for narrow ones.
-It is a reasonable heuristic but should not be the sole criterion for research publications.
-Model selection with AIC and BIC offers more principled criteria for similar decisions in other modeling contexts.
+Kaiser’s Rule retains components whose eigenvalues exceed 1 when PCA is run on standardized data.
+The logic: if a component’s eigenvalue is less than 1, it explains less variance than a single original variable.
+Kaiser’s Rule is simple and widely implemented as a default in statistical software like SPSS and SAS.
+Its limitation: simulation studies show it consistently overestimates the number of meaningful components for wide matrices.

 Method 4: Parallel Analysis

-Parallel Analysis (PA), introduced by John Horn in 1965, is currently the most statistically rigorous method for component selection.
-It works by: (1) generating many random datasets with the same dimensions as your real data but no structure; (2) computing PCA on each random dataset; (3) comparing the eigenvalues from your real data against the distribution of eigenvalues from the random datasets.
-Only retain components whose eigenvalues from the real data exceed the 95th percentile of eigenvalues from random data.
-This directly tests whether each component captures more structure than would be expected by chance.
-Parallel Analysis is available in R’s psych package and can be implemented in Python.
-It is increasingly preferred over Kaiser’s Rule in published research in psychology, psychiatry, and social science.
-Understanding sampling distributions is directly relevant to grasping how Parallel Analysis uses the null distribution of eigenvalues.
+Parallel Analysis (PA) is currently the most statistically rigorous method.
+It generates random datasets with the same dimensions as your real data, computes PCA on each, then retains only components whose eigenvalues exceed the 95th percentile of eigenvalues from the random data.
+This directly tests whether each component captures more structure than expected by chance.
+It is increasingly preferred over Kaiser’s Rule in published research.

 Practical Recommendation: For student assignments and coursework, using the explained variance threshold (90–95%) is typically the safest approach — it’s transparent, easily justified, and well-understood by instructors.
-For research papers, reporting scree plots, explained variance, and Kaiser’s Rule results together — with Parallel Analysis if the research context requires it — covers your bases and demonstrates methodological rigor.
 Always report exactly how many components were retained and what percentage of variance they explain.

 Variants of PCA: Kernel PCA, Sparse PCA, Incremental PCA, and More